pydata/xarray/doc/combining.rst

 combined, while ``combine_auto`` attempts to infer this ordering automatically from the coordinates in the data.

-``manual_combine`` is useful when you know the spatial relationship between each object in advance.
+``combine_manual`` is useful when you know the spatial relationship between each object in advance.
+The datasets must be provided in form of a nested list, which specifies their relative position and ordering.
 A common task is collecting data from a parallelized simulation where each processor wrote out data to a separate file.
 A domain which was decomposed into 4 parts, 2 each along both the x and y axes, requires organising the datasets into a doubly-nested list, e.g:

 .. ipython:: python